lytedev/lytedev.github.io/readme.md

 * Or (if we're developing) serve it up and rebuild everything as files are
 	updated: `yarn run dev` (visit [http://localhost:1313][localdev])

+* The site can be deployed via the `deploy.coffee` script.
+You can run it with:
+	`yarn run deploy`

 See `package.json` for other build/watch combinations and options.

 ---